Best Metal Credit Card Is the Apple Card? Nope. This Credit Card Is. Here’s Why.

 Best Metal Card(s) for Those Who Enjoy Premium Travel Perks

-With The Platinum Card® from American Express metal card, you can earn 60,000 Amex Membership Rewards points after spending $5,000 on purchases within the first three months of opening your account.
+With The Platinum Card® from American Express metal card, you can earn 75,000 Membership Rewards® Points after you spend $5,000 on purchases in your first 6 months of Card Membership.
 You’ll also earn a whopping 5x Amex Membership Rewards points per $1 spent on airline tickets purchased directly with airlines or with American Express Travel and on hotels booked on the Amex Travel Portal.
 Plus you’ll get perks like an annual airline-incidental-fee credit of up to $200 and airport lounge access.

 If you qualify for a small-business credit card, you could also consider The Business Platinum® Card from American Express.
 It’s another nice, heavy metal card you can flash around.

-It comes with with a welcome bonus of up to 75,000 Amex Membership Rewards points after meeting tiered minimum spending requirements within the first three months.
-Plus, you’ll get access to benefits much like the personal version of the card, including 5x Amex Membership Rewards points when you book airfare and hotels through the Amex travel portal and 35% of your points back for all first-class or business-class flights booked through the Amex travel portal using Pay With Points.
+It comes with with a welcome bonus of 85,000 bonus points after you spend $15,000 on eligible purchases in the first three months of account opening.
+Plus, earn 5X points on eligible U.S. purchases on shipping, wireless telephone services, advertising in select media, office supplies and gas stations, with the card in the first 3 months, up to 80,000 bonus points per category.
+This card also offers access to benefits much like the personal version of the card, including 5x Amex Membership Rewards points when you book airfare and hotels through the Amex travel portal and 35% of your points back for all first-class or business-class flights booked through the Amex travel portal using Pay With Points.